nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Make graph of AST with [astgraph](https://github.com/xiazemin/ast_graph)

-This tool visualizes AST as graph, which may be useful to navigate and undertand Go AST.
-This tool has not been maintaned for a while. — [@xiazemin](https://github.com/xiazemin)
+This tool visualizes AST as graph, which may be useful to navigate and understand Go AST.
+This tool has not been maintained for a while. — [@xiazemin](https://github.com/xiazemin)

 <div align="center"><img src="https://github.com/xiazemin/ast_graph/raw/master/tree.svg" style="margin: 8px; max-height: 640px;"></div>